-- a) NXP{FAC} (R£m): the licensee's Final Allowed Expenditure, for a given Delivery Element (see Table 4 below) for a particular Risk Sub-Category j. - b) NRO{FAC} (R£m): the final Network Risk Output value, for a given Delivery Element (see Table 4 below), for a particular Risk Sub-Category j. - c) UCR{FAC} (\pounds /R \pounds): the final allowed Unit Cost of Risk, for a given Delivery Element (see Table 4 below), for a particular Risk Sub-Category j. - d) CIX{OD} (£m): the final additional incurred costs or unspent allowances associated with each Over-Delivery or Under-Delivery element's Network Risk Output project's full risk output that meet specified criteria for, and the Authority deems should be classified as, Clearly Identifiable Over-Delivery or
+- a) NXPFAC (R£m): the licensee's Final Allowed Expenditure, for a given delivery element (see Table 4 below) for a particular Risk Sub-Category j. - b) NROFAC (R£m): the final Network Risk Output value, for a given delivery element (see Table 4 below), for a particular Risk Sub-Category j. - C) UCRFAC (£/R£): the final allowed Unit Cost of Risk, for a given delivery element (see Table 4 below), for a particular Risk Sub-Category j.

-- Clearly Identifiable Under-Delivery projects, for a given Delivery Element (see Table 4 below), for a particular Risk Sub-Category j. - e) Where j: the Risk Sub-Category where j=1 to 7 for Electricity Transmission, j=1 to 3 for Gas Transmission, and j=1 for Gas Distribution. - f) where i: the Delivery Element (DE).
+- d) CIXFAC (£m): the final additional incurred costs or unspent allowances associated with each Over-Delivery or Under-Delivery element's Network Risk Output that meet specified criteria for, and the Authority deems should be classified as, Clearly Identifiable Over-Delivery or Clearly Identifiable Under-Delivery, for a given delivery element (see Table 4 below), for a particular Risk Sub-Category j. - e) Where j: the Risk Sub-Category where j = 1 to 7 for Electricity Transmission, j=1 to 3 for Gas Transmission, and j=1 for Gas Distribution. - f) where i: the delivery element (DE).